 - Quantitative Assessment of Climate Change and its Financial and Macroeconomic Consequences

-Through sponsored research projects, conferences, and interactions with visiting scholars, this initiative focuses on these fundamental questions:
+Through sponsored research projects, conferences, and interactions with visiting scholars, this program focuses on these fundamental questions:

-The Macro Finance Research Initiative (MFRI) Advisory Committee oversees the research agenda of the initiative.
+The MFR Program Advisory Committee oversees the research agenda of the program.
 Members of the committee are prominent experts in macroeconomics and finance with particular interests in exploring linkages between these fields.
-They have made important substantive research contributions and are well positioned to help the research agenda for the Initiative.
+They have made important substantive research contributions and are well-positioned to help the research agenda for the program.

 - Fernando Alvarez, Professor, University of Chicago Department of Economics